 In his professional career, Simović played for Napredak in Serbia, NK Hajduk Split in Croatia and Galatasaray in Turkey.
 He was named Yugoslav Footballer of the Year in 1983.
 He is best remembered as one of the most legendary goalkeepers of Galatasaray S.K., where he played between 1984-1990.
 He won two championships with Galatasaray in seasons of 1986-87 and 1987-88.

 Born in Germany, he played mainly in Turkey before joining Galatasaray in 1996.
-He also had stints with both AC Milan and Inter Milan.
+He was a part of their UEFA Cup and UEFA Super Cup winning team in 2000.
+He also had stints with both AC Milan and Inter Milan, but never played a single game for Inter Milan.
 He was capped 41 times.
 He was in the squad of Euro 2000 and the 2002 FIFA World Cup.

 CB: Bülent Korkmaz (Turkey)

 He was an all-time great at Galatasaray.
 He started his career in 1987 and the fans nicknamed him "Büyük Kaptan" (the Great Captain) there.
 He won 29 trophies with the club.
 During the 2000 UEFA Cup Final, he dislocated his shoulder, but he refused to leave the field as Galatasaray won the Cup.
 He is the first player from Turkey to earn 100 caps.

 He was perhaps the most famous Romanian defender and the second most important player during Romania's Golden Generation in the 1990's.
 He was Romanian Player of the Year 6 times.
 In 2000, he helped Galatasaray to win the UEFA Cup, the first time ever for a Turkish club.

 CB: Cüneyt Tanman (Turkey)